 In the chaotic world we are living in, and with an overload of stimuli and information, catching users’ attention is getting harder and harder.
-On the other hand, users are craving good entertainment, and there is nothing more entertaining and time consuming than videos (don’t click to check out this crazy video of Inspiring Quadruple Amputee Becomes National Trampoline Champion).
+On the other hand, users are craving good entertainment, and there is no level of engagement quite like video engagement (don’t click to check out this crazy video of Inspiring Quadruple Amputee Becomes National Trampoline Champion).
 This is not just a feeling, the stats are very clear; the growth in digital video viewership is unstoppable with a global average of 67 minutes of daily digital video consumption per user, and an expected growth rate of 25% by 2020!

 So users are looking for it, and usually finding it on social behemoths like YouTube and Facebook, but some great digital publishers are doing a great job as well.
 We’ve gathered here a few tips from the pros on what you can do to get your users attention in this highly competitive area.